raviolli77/SQL_Workshop/downloadMySQLServer.md

 	vi ~/.bash_profile

+Here you will enter the `bash_profile`, next you can scroll all the way to the bottom of the file and then click `i` this will then allow you to edit the script now copy paste the following section (again to the bottom of the script):

 10. Set the path

 	export PATH=/usr/local/mysql/bin:$PATH

+Once you have copy-pasted this you will exit out of the editing mode by hitting `esc` then you will enter `:wq` to write (so save changes) and quit (escape) the script and you should be returned to the terminal you were in before you entered the `vi` command.
 11. Source yo shit

 	source ~/.bash_profile

+This will allow your computer to recognize the path we had set earlier (you can also exit the terminal and once you start a new terminal the changes will be made)
 12. Run to see if it worked

 	mysql -u root -p

+Recall to input the new password you set earlier when prompted to do so.
 If output is:

 	mysql>